gfkpth/nominal_person/README.md

 : phylogenetic information including top-level family (mostly based on Glottolog) and, where applicable, genus information based on WALS

+### Table *core\_properties*

+1. Many of the basic word order properties are adapted from WALS with some minor deviations.
+WALS does not provide data for the full set of languages.
+For transparency, the \*\_wals columns provide the data supplied by WALS.

+2. When working with the data, be aware that there are gaps in all contentful columns due to insufficient available data.
+Subset the data as necessary for your analytical purposes.

+3. Currently, the columns intended to be boolean represent True by "y" and False by "n" in the sqlite version.
+This may be normalised down the road.

+id **private key*
+: unique identifier

+language\_id
+: foreign key referencing language\_id in **languages** table

+constituent\_order
+: dominant verb-object order
+  mostly based on WALS data where available with few exceptions (see Höhn 2024 for motivation)
+  values: OV, VO, NC (non-configurational), unclear

+constituent\_order\_wals
+: dominant verb-object order as provided by WALS
+  values: OV, VO, No dominant order

+adposition\_order
+: dominant order of adpositions relative to nominal complement
+  mostly based on WALS data
+  values: pre, post, NoDom, No Adpos, unclear

+adposition\_order\_wals
+: dominant order of adpositions relative to nominal complement as provided by WALS
+  values: pre, post, NoDom, No Adpos

+genitive\_order
+: dominant order of genitive modifiers relative to nominal head
+  mostly based on WALS data
+  values: GenN, NGen, NoDom, unclear

+genitive\_order\_wals
+: dominant order of genitive modifiers relative to nominal head as provided by WALS
+  values: GenN, NGen, NoDom

+demonstrative\_order
+: dominant order of demonstrative modifiers relative to nominal head
+  mostly based on WALS data
+  values: DemN, NDem, mixed

+demonstrative\_order
+: dominant order of demonstrative modifiers relative to nominal head as provided by WALS
+  values: DemN, NDem, mixed

+definite\_article
+: Does the language have a definite article?
+  while intended to be a binary marking (y/n), several entries contain brief comments
+  if a clear binary value is needed, use article\_distinct\_third instead

+article\_distinct\_third
+: presence/absence of a definite article that is distinct from a third person pronoun
+  values: bool

+demonstrative\_as\_third
+: marks whether the language has a third person pronoun that is distinct from a demonstrative pronoun
+  y/True if a demonstrative is used as third person pronoun, n/False if there is a distinct third person pronoun
+  values: bool

+nominal\_person
+: indicates whether an expression of nominal person is attested for the language
+  intended as a shorthand to identify datapoints relevant to the core subject of the database, equivalent to finding entries with NULL values in apc\_order and either NULL or False values in bound\_person\_order
+  Note that False/n values are very rare because the set of nominal person phenomena is already rarely discussed, so even fewer explicit statements that there is **no** such thing
+  values: bool

+apc\_order
+: relative order of an adnominal pronoun in an adnominal pronoun construction (APC, "we linguists") relative to the remaining nominal expression
+  values: pre, post, both

+bound\_person\_order
+: relative order of a bound person marker in an bound person construction (e.g. in Khoekhoe/Nama) relative to the remaining nominal expression
+  values: pre, post, n

+person\_allowed
+: restrictions on grammatical persons occurring adnominally
+  contains question marks in cases where sources are suggestive, but not entirely specific
+  (if a more clear-cut dataset is desired, check person\_third\_available)
+  values: all (all persons can occur adnominally), no 3 (nominal person not marked in third person), only 3 (sources suggest only third person expressions allowed adnominally), unclear

+person\_third\_available
+: availability of third person adnominal person marking
+  contains question marks in cases where sources are suggestive, but not entirely specific
+  values: y (third person adnominal person is attested), n (third person adnominal person is ruled out, cf. English \*they linguists), only 3 (adnominal person attested only for third person), unclear

+number\_allowed
+: restrictions on number marking in adnominal person
+  values: all (no apparent number restrictions on nominal person expressions), non-sg (nominal person with non-singular reference), nonum (no grammatical number marking on pronouns), unclear, unclear(+pl) (plural is attested, other numbers unclear)

+ppdc
+: person/pronoun-demonstrative construction, availability of demonstratives co-occurring in expressions with nominal person marking
+  due to difficult ascertainment of data, negative value is not currently systematically marked
+  (some entries contain references, to be cleaned up later)
+  value: y (PPDC attested), n (sufficient indications that PPDCs are not available)

 # Major changes